security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-This is a clarifying field for `Date first cited`.
+This is a clarifying field for `Organization: Date first cited`.
 Where a source references an organization and specifies the date that organization was created we will enter `Y` .
 In all other cases we will enter a value of `N` to indicate that the date is not a start date, but the date of first citation.

-## Date last cited
+## Organization: Date last cited {#organization_date_last_cited}

 ### Description